-Regulation 9 and schedule 5 are the heart of the building standards system as they set out what must be achieved in building work.
+applicable requirements of schedule 5.
+0.9.1 Explanation Regulation 9 and schedule 5 are the heart of the building standards system as they set out what must be achieved in building work.
+The standards are as they set out what must be achieved in building work.
 The standards are given in full along with the associated guidance on compliance in sections 1-6 of the Technical Handbooks.
 The sections relate directly to the Essential Requirements, as published by the EC, which buildings and works are expected to satisfy when they have been properly designed and built.